Tribal Administrator: Job Description, Duties and Requirements

 - Coordinating schedules

 Education and Job Requirements

 Most federally recognized tribes prefer administrators to have some formal education, either a bachelor's or master's degree, in business or public administration.
 Significant professional experience may also suffice.
-The BLS reports that for the managers of nonprofit organizations a bachelor's degree in finance or accounting, with some business administration classes, is a common background (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that a common educational background for the managers of nonprofit organizations includes a bachelor's degree in finance or accounting, and many of these professionals also have postsecondary training in business administration.

-In addition, according to October 2010 job postings on tribe websites, a would-be tribal administrator should have a strong familiarity with the tribe they seek to work for in addition to Native American governance issues.
-Ample experience writing grants and proposals is also looked for, as is some knowledge of environmental protection.
+Besides academic training, aspiring tribal administrators will need a strong familiarity with the tribe they seek to represent.
+Likewise, applicants require a thorough understanding of Native American governance issues.
+Ample experience writing grants and proposals is also highly preferred, as is some knowledge of environmental protection laws and practices.

 Related to Tribal Administrator: Job Description, Duties and Requirements

 - Recently Updated